mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 The iterator instance must have a ``next`` method that returns the next element in the iteration.
 In Python an iterable also has to have an ``__iter__`` method itself that returns ``self`` instead of a new iterator.
-It important to understand that an iterator only manages a single iteration.
+It is important to understand that an iterator only manages a single iteration.
 After this iteration it is spend and cannot be used for a second iteration (it cannot be restarted).
 An iterable on the other hand can create as many iterators as needed and therefore supports multiple iterations.
 Even though